Robert C. Richardson III: On Ascension Island

 In April 1942, he took command of the 1st Composite Squadron, a unit of 18 P-39 Airacobras pursuit aircraft and five B-25 Mitchell bombers being organized at Key Field, Meridian, Mississippi.
 He deployed, in August 1942, to the newly constructed and secret Wideawake Airfield on Ascension Island in the South Atlantic Ocean.
 Their function was to patrol the sea around the island, to detect and destroy any enemy submarines and surface raiders, and to protect Allied ships in the vicinity of the island.
 Wideawake Airfield was a key refueling base on the only air resupply route in 1942–1943 connecting the United States to the Allied Western Desert Campaign raging in North Africa and the Soviet forces through the Persian Gulf and the Caucuses.

 The air route stretched from Florida and Texas across the Caribbean region, down the South American east coast to Natal and Recife Brazil, across the South Atlantic through Ascension Island to the British and Belgian colonies in West Africa, across the bottom of the Sahara Desert to Khartoum Sudan, and up the Nile to Egypt and Allied forces in the Middle East and beyond.
 This was the only way to get large-to-medium aircraft and urgent military supplies to the British Middle East Command in Egypt (for which the U.S. Ninth Air Force was providing air support) in the Allied 1943 Egypt–Libya Campaign leading up to the defeat of Rommel and securing North Africa following Operation Torch and the Tunisia Campaign in late 1943.

 Laconia incident

-On early 15 September 1942, while senior operations officer at Ascension, then-Captain Richardson was notified by the island's British liaison that RMS Laconia had been torpedoed.
+On early 15 September 1942, while senior operations officer at Ascension, Captain Richardson was notified by the island's British liaison that RMS Laconia had been torpedoed.
 Later that morning a transiting A-20 reported sighting and taking fire from two German U-boats.
 Two dispatched B-25 bombers found neither the submarines nor Laconia.
 Later that night at about 10 p.m., Richardson was asked to assist in rescue efforts by providing air cover for the en route merchant ships, the nearby Empire Haven and HMS Corinthian at Takoorida.
 The next day a transiting B-24D Liberator from the 343rd Bombardment Squadron was sent to investigate and found four U-boats displaying the Red Cross flag engaged in rescue operations from the sinking of Laconia.